 Don't be fooled into thinking you need the most expensive policy available.

-Read the small print and only pay for what you really do need.
-It's also worth keeping your car in good nick with a visit to Halfords every now and then!
+Read the small print and only pay for what you need.
+It's also worth keeping your car in good nick, as this should hopefully reduce the chance of a breakdown!

 Try joint or family cover